ProgramciDusunur/Potential/README.md

 The search function explores possible moves and evaluates their outcomes to find the best one.
 Core techniques include:

-- Negamax with Fail-Hard Framework
+- Negamax with Fail-Soft Framework
 - Principle Variation Search
 - Iterative Deepening
 - Transposition Table (TT)